emberjs/guides/source/templates/writing-helpers.md

-Handlebars helpers allow you to add additional functionality to your templates beyond what is included out-of-the-box in Ember.
+Helpers allow you to add additional functionality to your templates beyond what is included out-of-the-box in Ember.
 Helpers are most useful for transforming raw values from models and components into a format more appropriate for your users.